-This kit uses QTI infrared emitter/receiver modules to easily enhance the line-following capability of your Boe-Bot, ActivityBot 360°, or Arduino Shield-Bot robot.
+This kit uses QTI infrared emitter/receiver modules to easily enhance the line-following capability of your Boe-Bot, ActivityBot 360°, Arduino based Shield-Bot, or micro:bit based cyber:bot robot.
 Mount three or four sensors underneath the chassis, and adjust the position to detect lines of different widths.
-Learning to use the QTI is easy with the illustrated instructions and example BlocklyProp, Propeller C, BASIC Stamp, or Arduino code in the Downloads and Documentation section below.
+Learning to use the QTI is easy with the illustrated instructions and example code for BlocklyProp, Propeller C, BASIC Stamp, Arduino, or micro:python.
+Just browsse the Downloads and Additional Resources sections below.
 This kit includes all the circuit and sensor hardware you need to add QTIs to your Parallax small robot.

 - Designed for close proximity infrared detection

 - Use as a digital sensor array to detect black lines in order to follow electrical tape courses or navigate mazes